Leigh railway station (Lancashire): Services

 The timetable for 1934 shows Leigh having 23 direct weekday services to Manchester, 11 to Liverpool, 4 to Tyldesley, 4 to Wigan via Pennington Junction and 1 to Warrington.
+Services to Wigan via Pennington Junction stopped in 1942.

-In 1947 there were five weekday trains direct to Manchester and three services requiring a change at Tyldesley and one other service to Tyldesley.
+In 1947, there were five weekday trains direct to Manchester and three services requiring a change at Tyldesley and one other service to Tyldesley.
 In the opposite direction there were five trains to Kenyon Junction to change for trains for Liverpool.
 On Sundays there were four trains direct from Leigh to Liverpool.
-Services to Wigan via Pennington Junction stopped in 1942.

-By the 1960s services had been rationalised and most services through Leigh were on the Manchester to Liverpool service.
-In 1967 14 trains from Liverpool Lime Street to Manchester Exchange stopped at Leigh and three peak local trains operated between Leigh and Manchester Exchange.
+By the 1960s, services had been rationalised and most services through Leigh were on the Manchester to Liverpool service.
+In 1967, 14 trains from Liverpool Lime Street to Manchester Exchange stopped at Leigh and three peak local trains operated between Leigh and Manchester Exchange.

 Additional services were run during the annual holiday wakes weeks, usually the first two weeks of July.
-In 1958 it was possible to take a train to several stations on the North Wales coast, Blackpool, Bristol, Devon, Cornwall, Fleetwood (for the Isle of Man ferry), Holyhead (for the Dublin ferry), London Euston, Lancaster and Morecambe.
+In 1958, it was possible to take a train to several stations on the North Wales coast, Blackpool, Bristol, Devon, Cornwall, Fleetwood (for the Isle of Man ferry), Holyhead (for the Dublin ferry), London Euston, Lancaster and Morecambe.